FAQ – Frequently Asked Questions About Dual Citizenship

 How Do My Children Become Italian Citizens?

 If you have minor children, they can be included in your application.
 Your children who are 18 years of age or older will need to apply separately, either simultaneously or after your own application has been approved.
-To pass on your Italian citizenship to children born after your own citizenship has been established, you will need to register the birth with the Italian government, and their citizenship is automatic.
+To pass on your Italian citizenship to children born after your own citizenship has been established, you will need to register the birth in Italy, and their citizenship is automatic.
 Adopted children are also eligible, after judicial review by the Tribunale dei Minori (Children’s Court).

 Can My Spouse Become an Italian Citizen?

 Once you acquire your own Italian citizenship, your spouse becomes eligible to apply for citizenship by marriage.
 They will need to wait until you have been married for 2 years if living in Italy, or 3 years if you live outside the country.
 If you have minor children, the time is shortened to 18 months no matter where you live.
-Italy does recognize same-sex marriages, with the same requirements for registering the marriage with the Italian Consulate or Italian Civil Registry.
+Italy does recognize same-sex marriages and those living in marital union, with the same requirements for registering the marriage with the Italian Consulate or Italian Civil Registry.

 Are There Other Ways to Become an Italian Citizen?

-Italian law offers citizenship in a very specific set of scenarios—by blood, by marriage, and “jus soli” (right of soil).
-These include children born in Italy of unknown parents, born of “stateless persons,” or those who were born in Italy and resided there without interruption until reaching the age of majority and declare their intention to acquire Italian citizenship.
+The law in Italy offers citizenship in a very specific set of scenarios—by blood, by marriage, and “jus soli” (right of soil).
+These include children born in Italy of unknown parents, born of “stateless persons,” or those who were born in Italy and resided there without interruption until reaching the age of majority and declare their intention to acquire citizenship.

-While women who were Italian citizens prior to 1948 cannot technically be the basis for citizenship by descent, their descendants who appeal to the Italian courts are often granted their request due to the unpopularity of this official rule.
+While women who were Italian citizens prior to 1948 cannot technically be the basis for citizenship by descent, their descendants who appeal their citizenship case to the Italian courts are often granted their request due to the unpopularity of this official rule.
+You cannot gain Italian citizenship by buying property or moving to Italy, although you may apply for status as a resident if you intend to stay there more than 90 days.